Keith Raniere

 Loyalists' activities at Metropolitan Detention Complex

 Convicted in June 2019, the 2020 outbreak of the COVID-19 pandemic and its impact on prisons delayed Raniere's sentencing until over a year later.
 He remained in the MDC awaiting sentencing.
 While there, he began communicating with a supporter, Suneel Chakravorty, who recorded some of their conversations.
 These recordings were released through a website as a podcast called Raniere Speaks, with copyright held by Dialogue Productions, LLC.
-Raniere was thereafter forbidden by MDC officials from contacting Chakravorty.
+Raniere was subsequently forbidden by MDC officials from contacting Chakravorty.

 In the summer of 2020, with the pandemic preventing in-person visitation to the MDC, Raniere's remaining followers, including Clyne, began assembling to dance near the jail.
 Though they initially claimed to be entertaining all of the detainees, they were seen with a sign addressed to "Kay Rose", a name sharing Raniere's initials.
 The group began calling itself "The Forgotten Ones" and "We Are As You".
 Former NXIVM member turned prosecution witness Mark Vicente dismissed the group as a "cover movement" for support of Raniere.